Falcons21/Autonomous-Payload-Drop/README.md

 <img src="bottle_cfd_animation.gif" width=600 height=305 align="center">
 </p>

-* Drag Coefficients (Cd) for the respective payloads were calcualted using Drag Equation.
+* Drag Coefficients (Cd) for the respective payloads were calculated using Drag Equation.
-* Calculated values along with Airspeed, Average Wind Speed (in Lakeland, Florida) were added to the matlab code.
+* Calculated values along with Airspeed, Average Wind Speed (in Lakeland, Florida) were added to the Matlab code.

 #### Matlab Terminal
 <p align="center">